Building Ray from source#

 Warning

-if you run python setup.py install, files will be copied from the Ray directory to a directory of Python packages (/lib/python3.6/site-packages/ray).
-This means that changes you make to files in the Ray directory will not have any effect.
+Don’t run python setup.py install — Python copies files from the Ray directory to a packages directory (/lib/python3.6/site-packages/ray), so changes you make to files in the Ray directory won’t have any effect.

-If your machine is running out of memory during the build or the build is causing other programs to crash, try adding the following line to ~/.bazelrc:
+If your machine runs out of memory during the build, add the following to ~/.bazelrc:

 build --local_ram_resources=HOST_RAM*.5 --local_cpu_resources=4

-The build --disk_cache=~/bazel-cache option can be useful to speed up repeated builds too.
+The build --disk_cache=~/bazel-cache option can also speed up repeated builds.

-Warning: If you run into an error building protobuf, switching from miniconda to anaconda might help.
+If you run into an error building protobuf, switching from miniforge to anaconda might help.

 Building Ray on Windows (full)#